rdsea/bigdataincidentanalytics/REASONING.md

 This component simply accepts JSON-formatted alerts coming from the Alertmanager ([official alert format](https://prometheus.io/docs/alerting/configuration/#webhook_config)), appends the `"signal_type": "PROMETHEUS_ALERT"` key-value pair to the alert and emits them to the Kafka cluster described in the following section.

-Continuing the alerting example from above, if the `NotReceivingSensorData` alert gets triggered in Prometheus, the following JSON will be ingested to Kafka:
+Continuing the alerting example from above, if the `NotReceivingSensorData` alert gets triggered in Prometheus, the following JSON will be ingested into Kafka:

 ```yaml
 {